 SERVICE LEVEL AGREEMENT (SLA)

-This Service Level Agreement (SLA) of guarantees of the delivery of services, hereafter referred to as "Service Level Agreement", "Service Agreement", "Agreement" (or abbreviated as "SLA") applies to relations between HCE (Host Color LLC or HostColorEurope.com) and to any customer who commissions the services of said company.
+This Service Level Agreement (SLA) of guarantees of the delivery of services, hereafter referred to as "Service Level Agreement", "Service Agreement", "Agreement" (or abbreviated as "SLA") applies to relations between HCE (Host Color Europe, HostColorEurope.com or RAX.BG LLC) and to any customer who commissions the services of said company.